CDAT/cdms/docs/source/manual/cdms_5.rst

     - For example, if array is three-dimensional, the axes are (z,y,x), and if array is four-dimensional, the axes are (t,z,y,x).

-    - (Note that the t dimension need have no connection with time; any spatial axis can be mapped to any plot dimension.)
+        **Note:** that the t dimension need have no connection with time; any spatial axis can be mapped to any plot dimension.)

     - For a graphics method which is two-dimensional, such as boxfill, the y-axis is plotted on the horizontal, and the x-axis on the vertical.